 We have a wide range of employee benefits available to all our staff as a way to attract, retain and contribute towards improving wellbeing.
 We are always looking at ways in which we can improve our offering to ensure that our benefits are valuable to our staff.
 When advertising our roles we consider flexible working patterns, job sharing and gender-neutral language.
-Structured interviews, skills-based and competency-based assessment tasks are utilised throughout selection and reasonable adjustments implemented where necessary during the interviews.
+Structured interviews, skills-based and competency-based assessment tasks are utilised throughout selection and reasonable adjustments implemented where necessary during the interview process.
+We have an established Pastoral System led by non-Teaching staff with a fully embedded Behaviour Policy and rewards system as well as a dedicated and specialist support staff network.